artisticwrist/anonymous-app/README.md

+Here’s the updated README file with the correct repository URL:

+---

 # Anonymous Application

 ## Introduction

 Welcome to the Anonymous Application!
 This Laravel-based application is currently under development.
-Here is a detailed look at the features implemented so far, setup instructions, and usage guidelines.
+Below is a detailed overview of the features implemented so far, setup instructions, and usage guidelines.

 ## Features Implemented So Far